ravsii/wami/README.md

 GLOBAL OPTIONS:
    --aliases-only, -a          only output imports that have aliases.
 Note: all imports will be parsed anyways, for a total amount of usages
-   --format string, -f string  output format (text, json) (default: "text") --ignore regexp             regexp to ignore import paths --ignore-alias regexp       regexp to ignore import aliases --ignore-blank              ignore blank imports (e.g., '_ fmt')
+   --format string, -f string  output format (text, text-colored, json, csv) (default: "text-colored") --ignore regexp             regexp to ignore import paths --ignore-alias regexp       regexp to ignore import aliases --ignore-blank              ignore blank imports (e.g., '_ fmt')